apify/actor-whitepaper/README.md

 ## TODOs

-- We need to stick to one convention of parameters, either named, or sequential, but just one type...
-  But we should be backwards compatible to work with Apify SDK
-- Define and articulate log for CLI/SDK convention.
-E.g. use `actor:xxx` only when specific thing is only related to an actor, but nothing else.
-- General commands e.g. `apify publish` can be used for actors and storages, so no point to have `apify actor:publish` and `apify dataset:publish`.
-E.g. the “actor” prefix should be used whenever it’s related to a specific actor run, or maybe when you’re inside of the run.
-- How to show progress of actor run?
-Probably live view is best way to go!
-- Support use cases like e.g. one actor pushes data to dataset, so enable another actor to push the results to google sheet (probably using webhooks)
 - Cluster the operations into sections like Input/output, Chaining operations etc. For chaining, we have 3 ways: call, metamorhp, webhooks, describe the difference between them (e.g. first two need to be developed by author of the actor, the last one not)
 - Mention CI/CD, e.g. how to integrate with GiHub etc.
 - IDEA: How about having an "event log" for actors?
   They would be shown in UI, and tell user what happened in the actor.
-This can be done either in API or by special message to log, which will be parsed.
-Note - or notifications/messaging API
+This can be done either in API or by special message to log, which will be parsed. **Or with the notifications/messaging API**